dell/csi-powerflex/dell-csi-helm-installer/csi-offline-bundle.md

 This needs to be performed on a linux system with access to the internet as a git repo will need to be cloned, and container images pulled from public registries.

 The build an offline bundle, the following steps are needed:
 1. Perform a `git clone` of the desired repository.
-For a helm based install, the specific driver repo should be cloned.
+For a Helm based install, the specific driver repo should be cloned.
 For an Operator based deployment, the Dell CSM Operator repo should be cloned
 2. Run the offline bundle script with an argument of `-c` in order to create an offline bundle
   - For Helm installs, the `csi-offline-bundle.sh` script will be found in the `dell-csi-helm-installer` directory
   - For Operator installs, the `csm-offline-bundle.sh` script will be found in the `scripts` directory